solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

   it (sets its account discriminator)
 - `payer` - specifies the payer for the account initialization to be the `user` account defined in the struct
 - `space`- specifies that the space allocated for the account.
+  - `DISCRIMINATOR` is a constant defined in the `AccountStruct` implementation.
+    The first 8 bytes of an account are reserved for the discriminator.
+    Discriminators are used to differentiate between different account types It is of type `u8`.
-The `INIT_SPACE` is a constant defined in the `AccountStruct` implementation.
+  - `INIT_SPACE` is a constant defined in the `AccountStruct` implementation.
 It is a more convenient and readable way to specify the space required for the account.
-It includes the total space (in bytes) required for the account including the discriminator.
+It includes the total space (in bytes) required for the account.
+It is of type `usize`.
+  - The very need of using this `space` constraint can be eliminated by using `#[derive(InitSpace)]` macro.
+We'll see how to use that further in this lesson.

 For `user` we use the `#[account(..)]` attribute to specify that the given account is mutable.
 The `user` account must be marked as mutable because